Doctors race to save lives after NYC fire that killed 17

 Associated Press

 Dozens of people were hospitalized, including several in critical condition, after Sunday’s fire in the Bronx.
-Mayor Eric Adams told CNN that the death toll could rise.
+Mayor Eric Adams called it an “unspeakable tragedy” at a news conference near the scene.

-“We pray to God that they’ll be able to pull through,” he said.
+“This tragedy is not going to define us,” Adams said.
+“It is going to show our resiliency.”

-At a midday news conference, Adams revised the death toll, saying that two fewer people were killed than originally thought.
-He did not immediately provide an explanation for the lower count.
+Adams lowered the death toll, saying that two fewer people were killed than originally thought.
+Fire Commissioner Daniel Nigro said patients were taken to seven hospitals and “there was a bit of a double count.”

+The dead included children as young as 4 years old, said City Council Member Oswald Feliz.

 Investigators determined that a malfunctioning electric space heater, plugged in on a cold morning, started the fire in the 19-story building.